RootaccezLabs/wp-subscribe-author/readme.txt

 Donate link: http://code-cocktail.in/donate-me/
 Tags: user, author, email, notification, notify, posts, subscribe, subscription Requires at least: 2.8
-Tested up to: 3.4.1
+Tested up to: 3.9.1
-Stable tag: 1.5.1
+Stable tag: 1.6
 License: GPLv2

 Wp Subscribe Author plugin is help subscriber to follow his/her favorite author.

 == Description ==
 Wp Subscribe Author plugin is help subscriber to follow his/her favorite author.
-Once subscriber starts follow the author, he will get notified allnew post of author by email.
+Once subscriber starts follow the author, he will get notified all new post of author by email.

 How it works ?